 Make eye contact

-The best speakers hold their audience’s attention by scanning the room and making eye contact with the people in their audience, but you don’t have this luxury when you’re presenting online.
-Instead, look into the camera when you’re speaking, so your audience can feel as though you’re speaking to them.
+The best speakers get people’s attention online by scanning the room and making eye contact with the people in their audience, but you don’t have this luxury when you’re presenting online.
+Instead, look into the camera when you’re speaking, so your online audience can feel as though you’re speaking to them.
 Your camera should be at about eye-level to make it feel natural and easy.

 Make sure you’re not too close or too far away from the camera.
 In her Presenting on Video series, Jessica Chen of Soulcast Media recommends about 2-3 feet of space between you and the camera.
 Learn more in her video here: